 With over 700 member institutions and over a half million files of social science research, the Inter-university Consortium for Political and Social Research (ICPSR) is the world's largest social science data archive.
-Through the CSU's membership in the ICPSR, students, faculty, and staff can download data from on campus.
-Some campuses also allow off-campus access through a proxy server.
+In addition to its own collection, the ICPSR also provides access to a large number of data sets from various partner institutions.

 ICPSR data are made available through a license to the CSU, and are not to be provided to non-CSU personnel.

-Downloading Data from ICPSR.
+Downloading Data from ICPSR

-Syntax (setup) files.
 In some cases, you can download a file that can be opened directly in SAS or SPSS.
 In other cases, you will be provided with a fixed-format ASCII file and a SAS or SPSS command file.
 The instructions that follow apply to SPSS command (or “syntax” files).
 Once you have downloaded your files and, if necessary, unzipped them:

 - Start SPSS and open the syntax file (the one with the “.sps” extension).